GSA/GSAOpenSourceImplementation/pages/index.md

     </li>

     <li dir="ltr">
-    <p dir="ltr">We are leading a panel <a href="{{site.baseurl}}/downloads/OSCON2017Proposal.pdf" target="blank">submission</a> to the <a href="http://conferences.oreilly.com/oscon/oscon-tx" target="blank">O'Reilly Open Source Conference</a> in Austin in May.
-We believe it is important to tell our story from a practical policy development and code implementation view.</p>
+    <p dir="ltr">We are <a href="{{site.baseurl}}/downloads/OSCON2017Proposal.pdf" target="blank">submitted</a> to lead a panel at the <a href="http://conferences.oreilly.com/oscon/oscon-tx" target="blank">O'Reilly Open Source Conference</a> in Austin in May.
+We believe it is important to tell our story from practical policy development and code implementation views.</p>
     </li>

     <li dir="ltr">